labordata/labordata.github.io/_posts/2023-01-09-corp-registry.md

 * OpenCorporates: Still very expensive and highly restrictive on re-use
 * IRS data: Not available for for-profit data without very restrictive access controls.
 Academic researcher can get access, but the process is difficult and no data republishing is allowed
 * FinCen’s [registry of beneficial ownership](https://www.fincen.gov/news/news-releases/fincen-issues-notice-proposed-rulemaking-regarding-access-beneficial-ownership).
 No public access.
 * UNICORE.
 The AFL-CIO has a database of establishments, firms, and unionization status.
-I have heard different things about it’s data quality and whether it is actively maintained.
+I have heard different things about its data quality and whether it is actively maintained.
 No public access

 So, that’s what’s walled off.
 If we were to try to build a registry from open, public data, these are the data sources we would use.